 These are awesome!!!
 If you haven’t heard of it or how it works it is a pillow made just for pregnant mommas like you that wraps around your body supporting your back and belly and promotes great sleep all night long (minus the bathroom breaks every few hours).

-Awesome news isn’t it!
-Yes they work amazingly well and I recommend getting one if you are able to.
+They work amazingly well and I recommend getting one if you are able to.
 They aren’t very expensive and so worth the money and I absolutely Love them!!

 Trick I Used That Worked Until Third Trimester